Model-Based Transfer Learning for Contextual Reinforcement Learning: Abstract

 \section{Abstract}

-\jhedit{Deep reinforcement learning \cwinline{is a powerful approach to complex decision making.} \cwinline{However, one issue that limits its practical application is its \jhhedit{brittleness}, sometimes failing to train in the presence of small changes in the environment.}} \cwinline{This work is motivated by the empirical observation that directly applying an already trained model to a related task often works remarkably well, also called zero-shot transfer. \jhedit{We take this practical trick one step further to consider how to systematically select good tasks to train, maximizing overall performance across a range of tasks.} Given the high cost of training, it is critical to choose a small set of training tasks.
-The key idea behind our approach is to explicitly model the performance loss (generalization gap) incurred by transferring a trained model.} \jhedit{We \cwinline{hence} introduce Model-Based Transfer Learning (MBTL) \jhhedit{for solving contextual RL problems}.} \cwinline{In this work, we model the performance loss as a simple linear function of task context similarity.
-Furthermore, we leverage Bayesian optimization techniques to efficiently model and estimate the unknown training performance of the task space.} \jhedit{We \cwinline{theoretically show that the method exhibits regret that is sublinear} in the number of \cwinline{training} tasks and discuss conditions to \cwinline{further tighten} regret bounds.} \jhedit{We \cwinline{experimentally} validate our methods using urban traffic and standard control benchmarks.} \cwinline{Despite the conceptual simplicity, the experimental results suggest that MBTL can achieve greater performance than strong baselines, including exhaustive training on all tasks, multi-task training, and random selection of training tasks.
-This work lays the foundations for investigating explicit modeling of generalization, thereby enabling principled yet effective methods for \jhhedit{contextual RL}.}
+\jhedit{Deep reinforcement learning (RL) \cwinline{is a powerful approach to complex decision making.} \cwinline{However, one issue that limits its practical application is its \jhedit{brittleness}, sometimes failing to train in the presence of small changes in the environment.}} \jhedit{Motivated by the success of zero-shot transfer---where pre-trained models perform well on related tasks---we consider the problem of selecting a good set of training tasks to maximize generalization} performance across a range of tasks.
+Given the high cost of training, \cwwwinline{it is critical to select} training tasks \cwwwinline{strategically, but not well understood how to do so}. \jhedit{We hence introduce Model-Based Transfer Learning (MBTL), which layers on top of existing RL methods to effectively solve contextual RL problems.} \cwinline{\cwwwinline{MBTL models the generalization performance in two parts: 1) the performance set point, modeled using Gaussian processes, and 2) performance loss (generalization gap), modeled as a linear function of contextual similarity.} \cwwwinline{MBTL combines these two pieces of information within a Bayesian optimization (BO) framework to strategically select training tasks.}} \jhedit{We \cwinline{show theoretically that the method exhibits sublinear regret} in the number of \cwinline{training} tasks and discuss conditions to \cwinline{further tighten} regret bounds.} \jhedit{We \cwinline{experimentally} validate our methods using urban traffic and standard continuous control benchmarks.} \cwinline{The experimental results suggest that MBTL can \cwwwinline{achieve up to \jhhedit{43x} improved sample efficiency compared with canonical independent training and multi-task training.
+Further experiments demonstrate the efficacy of \jhedit{BO} and the insensitivity to the underlying RL algorithm and hyperparameters}.
+This work lays the foundations for investigating explicit modeling of generalization, thereby enabling principled yet effective methods for \jhedit{contextual RL}.} \jhedit{Code is available at \href{https://github.com/jhoon-cho/MBTL/}{https://github.com/jhoon-cho/MBTL/}.}